Lucas0707-pt/drone_auto_land/README.md

 2. `marker_detection.py`: This script uses OpenCV to detect and track markers in real-time.
 It subscribes to the camera feed and publishes the detected marker's position in the camera frame.

-3. `frame_converter.py`: This script converts the camera feed from the camera frame to the local frame.
-It subscribes to the aruco marker's position in the camera frame and publishes the marker's position in the local frame.
+3. `frame_converter.py`: This script converts the camera feed from the camera frame to the drone's body frame.
+It subscribes to the aruco marker's position in the camera frame and publishes the marker's position in the body frame.

-4. `controller.py`: This script calculates the drone's desired position based on the marker's position in the local frame.
-It subscribes to the marker's position in the local frame and publishes the desired position for the drone.
+4. `controller.py`: This script calculates the drone's desired velocity based on the marker's position in the body frame and the desired position, which is the origin of that coordinate system.
+It subscribes to the marker's position in the body frame and publishes the desired velocity for the drone in the PX4.

 ## How to Run